RULES - Idaho QSO Party

 A. QSO Points:

-Each phone QSO counts as one point, regardless of band.
+Each phone QSO counts as one point

 ALL QRP QSO's count 5 points. voice, CW, digital.